unrival-protocol/documentation/README.md

 Unrival can be seen as a technological strategy for accomplishing this.
 Though Confucius' program may seem impossibly abstract, Unrival is rooted in practical application, from building more effective ratings systems to enabling decentralized decision making to solving economic coordination problems.

-It starts by addressing the underlying cause Confucius may have been after: the name (the *signifier*) becomes misaligned with the reality (the *signified*) because this benefits someone - usually with influence.
+It starts by addressing the underlying cause Confucius may have been after: the name (the *signifier*) becomes misaligned with the reality (the *signified*) because this benefits someone - usually with influence over how language is used.
 Look no further than politics for examples: Does "support the troops" mean keeping troops out of harm's way, or sending them to war?
 When the latter becomes the more common usage, it may indicate a misalignment between *name* and *reality* - which in turn points to there being a *someone* benefiting from this.

 In the present, what we call *news* comes with a fixed set of associations, or implicit claims that make news *news*.
 Whatever is deserving of the title should be relevant and factual, for starters.
 Yet, as we're all aware, these descriptions hardly apply to much of what is commonly called news.
 To rectify the name *news* would mean creating a mechanism whereby things justifiably called news would tend to reach readers over content that abuses the name.

 Creating such a mechanism, such that it relies on the self-interest of individuals and not on starry-eyed idealism to take flight, is the focus of the next sections.

-To preview where we're headed: we shall describe a protocol for creating networks of connected resources (e.g. news articles, software repositories, e-commerce offers, or anything else we can give a *name*) with a feedback layer for eliciting honest opinion from network users.
+To preview where we're headed: we shall describe a protocol for creating networks of connected objects (e.g. news articles, software repositories, e-commerce offers, or anything else we can give a *name*) with a feedback layer for eliciting honest opinion from network users.
 The result is akin to the Web, but with built-in quality control.
 Since the domain of things we give names to is becoming synonymous with the domain of things available over the web, we consider this a 21st century revival of Confucius' project.

-<a id="org730eeeb"></a>
+<a id="orgfd67d56"></a>

 ## Rectifying Observations

-If we consider what it takes to assess public opinion on a matter, we may notice this task growing in difficulty as those with opinions become more aware of the opinions of others.
+If we consider what it takes to assess public opinion on a matter, we may notice this task growing in difficulty the more those with opinions are aware of the opinions of others.

-The German sociologist Nicholas Luhmann distinguished between *First Order Observations*, whereby observations lead to spontaneous reactions, and *Second Order Observations*, whereby observers react based on their projections of others' reactions.
-John Maynard Keynes used a beauty pageant to illustrate this phenomenon in his *General Theory of Employment, Interest and Money*:
+The German sociologist Niklas Luhmann distinguished between *First Order Observations*, whereby observations lead to spontaneous reactions, and *Second Order Observations*, whereby observers react based on their projections of others' reactions.
+John Maynard Keynes illustrated this phenomenon using a beauty pageant in his *General Theory of Employment, Interest and Money*:

 > It is not a case of choosing those [faces] that, to the best of one's judgment, are really the prettiest, nor even those that average opinion genuinely thinks the prettiest.
 We have reached the third degree where we devote our intelligences to anticipating what average opinion expects the average opinion to be.
 And there are some, I believe, who practice the fourth, fifth and higher degrees.

-One key difference between our world and that of Confucius, or Depression-era beauty pageants for that matter, is the supreme importance of second-order observation in informing our judgments.
+One key difference between our world and that of Confucius, or Depression-era beauty pageants for that matter, is the supreme importance of second-order observations in informing our judgments.
 To live in the digital age is to be immersed in the reactions of others.
 We've gone from laugh tracks in 20th century sitcoms (*can I laugh now?*) to explicitly labeled *reaction videos* trending on Youtube.
 The concept of watching someone watch a video meant to be watched by oneself would be puzzling indeed without an understanding of the growing prevalence of second order observation.

 What implications does this have for our project to rectify names?
 Since we are describing a decentralized means of credibility accounting, we are dependent on the judgments of agents for pointing out naming discrepancies.
 There are no authoritative standards for determining proper naming - instead, this is determined by the amount of corroboration agents' assessments receive.
 In light of what we know about second-order observations, this may present a problem: it is theoretically possible for insincere opinions to be rewarded, if agents have reason to believe they will be corroborated.
 Our system must therefore encourage agents to report their first order observations in order to maximize the effectiveness of our bottom-up strategy for credibility accounting (where credibility &#x2013; e.g of an interpretation &#x2013; isn't determined a central authority).
 We do so with the knowledge that any observation mediated through a digital environment will be higher-order to some degree.
 The challenge, then, is to extract *First Order Information* from Second/Higher Order Observations.
-We will consider ways to achieve this below.

-<a id="org1eb395b"></a>
+<a id="org25a186a"></a>

 ### First-Order Observation

+In the following, we consider ways of finding the first-order signal, necessary to rectify names, in environments of second-order noise.

 -   Decision Theory